-- A county court judgement (CCJ), issued by One Source Enforcement if you fail to repay the debt within this tight deadline
+- One Source Enforcement issues a county court judgment (CCJ) if you fail to repay the debt by this deadline

-- A threat of bankruptcy (usually if the debt is over £750)
+- The threat of bankruptcy (typically if the debt exceeds £750).

 One Source Enforcement can exercise the following rights:

-- One Source Enforcement can send letters to addresses where they think that you live, including new addresses which you have not provided to them
+- One Source Enforcement can send letters where they believe you live, even new addresses that you haven’t provided.

-- One Source Enforcement can call you on phone numbers which they believe you to have access to
+- One Source Enforcement will call you at the phone numbers they believe you have access to

-- One Source Enforcement can visit you at your home, or appoint representatives to visit you at home
+- One Source Enforcement will visit you at your house or appoint representatives who will visit you at home.

-- One Source Enforcement can add charges, interest and penalties in accordance with the original agreement you entered into
+- One Source Enforcement may add penalties, interest, and charges to the agreement you signed.

-- One Source Enforcement may have the “right to offset”.
-This usually happens in situations when you have a debt with a bank, but you may also have money held within that same bank (for instance a credit card and a current account)
+- One Source Enforcement might have the “right of offset”.
+This is usually when you have bank debt, but there may be money in the same bank (for example, a credit card or a current account).

-- One Source Enforcement can apply for a county court judgement (CCJ).
-If a CCJ is registered on your credit file, it has a very negative effect on your credit rating and your ability to gain credit in the future
+- One Source Enforcement may apply for a County Court Judgment (CCJ).
+A CCJ on your credit file can hurt your credit rating and your ability to get credit in the future.

 What rights do I have against One Source Enforcement?

 As a citizen of the United Kingdom, you are given certain rights to protect your wellbeing and that of your family from collecting local authority debt.

-- One Source Enforcement cannot speak to your family, friends or neighbours about your debts.
-This is in line with UK data protection laws.
+- One Source Enforcement Services cannot speak to your relatives, friends, or neighbours about your debts.
+This is in compliance with UK data protection laws.

-- One Source Enforcement cannot be threatening, abusive or tell lies to collect debts.
+- One Source Enforcement can’t threaten, abuse you or tell lies to collect debts.